-TCCS LINK is our online campus database which allows employers to post jobs and internships to students and alumni of Teachers College, Columbia University.
-TCCS LINK is one of the most effective ways for employers to promote openings directly to students and alumni.
+The Career Resources Portal is our online database, which allows employers to post jobs and internships to students and alumni of Teachers College, Columbia University.
+The Career Resources Portal is one of the most effective ways for employers to promote openings directly to students and alumni.

-Individual employers not affiliated with a company posting for personal reasons such as tutoring and babysitting are not allowed to post on TCCS LINK.
+Individual employers not affiliated with a company posting for personal reasons such as tutoring and babysitting are not allowed to post on the Career Resources Portal.

-There is no fee to post on TCCS LINK.
+There is no associated fee to post on the Career Resources Portal.
 We review all employer accounts and job postings regularly.
 The employer account must be approved before a job can be posted.

-We reserve the right in our sole discretion to make a determination on the appropriateness of all postings and the positions being offered and the population served.
+We reserve the right in our sole discretion to make a determination on the appropriateness and number of all postings and the positions being offered and the population served.

 All employment professionals participating in our recruiting program are required to work within a framework of professionally accepted recruiting, interviewing and selection techniques as stipulated in the NACE Principles for Professional Practice.